Strange year 2020 has turned out to be! Bushfires followed soon after by a new virus amongst us. How tumultuous.

 Friday 26th June

-If you are interested, here are the programs I will be holding after the Easter school holidays.
-The classes are small, and there is plenty of room for “social distancing”.
+If you are interested, here are the programs I will be holding online during the forseeable future

 Learn Still-Mind Meditation